 In recent years, cloud computing has moved from a value-add to a must-have for many businesses looking to stay competitive with technology.
-As cloud adoption increases, use of cloud platforms has grown significantly.
+As cloud adoption increases, the use of cloud platforms has grown significantly.
 According to Gartner, Amazon Web Services (AWS) remains the market leader in cloud platforms with more than 45 percent of the market share in 2019.

 Infrastructure as a service provides businesses with a competitive advantage with its scalable and adaptive cloud computing infrastructure and storage on demand.
 As business requirements change, every organization needs to remain agile, and cloud computing drives agility in modern software systems.